pulp/pulpproject.org/get_involved.md

 ## Meetings

-**Bug Triage** - every Tuesday and Friday 10:30 ET (either EST or EDT) in #pulp-meeting on Freenode (IRC).
+**Open Floor** - every Tuesday and Friday 10:30 ET (either EST or EDT) in #pulp-meeting on Freenode (IRC).
+It's a time for developer discussion, feedback, and decisions on code/issues/PRs/process relating to pulpcore or plugins.
+To participate, put a topic on [the agenda](https://hackmd.io/@pulp/triage/edit).
+Minutes will be sent to the pulp-dev mailing list.

+**Bug Triage** - every Tuesday and Friday immediately after Open Floor in #pulp-meeting on Freenode (IRC).
 Come and participate in real-time.
 See the [triage process](https://docs.pulpproject.org/bugs-features.html#triage) for more details.
-You can also read through the [triage archives](https://logs.pulpproject.org/pulp-meeting/)
+You can also read through the [triage archives](https://logs.pulpproject.org/pulp-meeting/).

-**Open Floor** - every Tuesday and Friday immediately after Bug Triage in #pulp-meeting on Freenode (IRC).
-It's a time for developer discussion, feedback, and decisions on code/issues/PRs/process relating to pulpcore or plugins.
-To particiapte, put a topic on [the agenda](https://hackmd.io/@pulp/triage/edit).
-Minutes will be sent to the pulp-dev mailing list.

 ## Upcoming Events

 **Community Demo** - While the livestreaming is on temporary hiatus, see new demo videos added on our [YouTube channel](https://www.youtube.com/PulpProject).
 Pulp contributors demonstrate the latest changes to Pulp and its plugins.